exportdefault/backbone-stickers/README.md

 A small demo project that shows how to use webpack + backbone for client-side development in ES6.

+## Description

+This project is written in ES6-code with the using backbone.
+You can show tasks (todo) list, add/remove/edit task.
+All data store in localStorage.
+Additionally, for shows `Backbone.Router` working added some views.

 ## Installation

 * Install  [nodejs](https://nodejs.org)